cresset-template/cresset/README.md

 But in practice, Docker containers are often misused.
 Containers are meant to be transient.
 Best practice dictates that a new container be created for each run.
-But this is very inconvenient for development, especially for deep learning applications, where new libraries must constantly be installed and bugs are often only evident at runtime.
+This, however, is very inconvenient for development, especially for deep learning applications, where new libraries must constantly be installed and bugs are often only evident at runtime.